Chloroquine

 Chloroquine is an antiparasitic medication that treats malaria.
 It works by increasing the levels of heme in the blood, a substance toxic to the malarial parasite.
 This kills the parasite and stops the infection from spreading.
 Certain types of malaria, resistant strains, and complicated cases typically require different or additional medication.
 Chloroquine is also occasionally used for amebiasis that is occurring outside the intestines, rheumatoid arthritis, and lupus erythematosus.
 While it has not been formally studied in pregnancy, it appears safe.
 It is taken by mouth.
 It was studied to treat COVID-19 early in the pandemic, but these studies were largely halted in mid-2020, and the NIH does not recommend its use for this purpose.

 Common side effects include muscle problems, loss of appetite, diarrhea, and skin rash.
 Serious side effects include problems with vision, muscle damage, seizures, and low blood cell levels.
 Chloroquine is a member of the drug class 4-aminoquinoline.
 As an antimalarial, it works against the asexual form of the malaria parasite in the stage of its life cycle within the red blood cell.
 How it works in rheumatoid arthritis and lupus erythematosus is unclear.

 Chloroquine was discovered in 1934 by Hans Andersag.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.

 Medical uses

 Malaria

-Distribution of malaria in the world: